Frequently Asked Questions about the Professional Operational Risk Manager Designation

 Q. What happens if I do not pass the exam?

-A. Individuals who do not pass the either or both parts 1 or 2 will be provided their score via their PRMIA Certification Profile tab.
-Notifications of results are sent via email.
-Within a week of the result being communicated, a detailed score report will be issued to allow for information that can be used to study for a retake exam.
-The notifications will include instructions on how to schedule a retake for the exams required, along with a link to purchase the retake exam authorization.
+A. Individuals who do not pass the either or both parts 1 or 2 will be notified via email.
+The notification will include instructions on how to schedule a retake for the exams required, along with a link to purchase the retake exam authorization.

 Q. Who can I contact if I have other questions about the exam administration?